-The members of the Remuneration Committee (all being INEDs save for Mr. Zhang Hongjun who is an executive Director, the Chairman and CEO) during FY2022 and up to the date of this annual report are:
+The members of the Remuneration Committee (all being INEDs save for Mr. Zhang Hongjun who is an executive Director, the Chairman and CEO) during FY2023 and up to the date of this annual report are:

 Mr. Zhang Jian (chairman)Mr. Zhang HongjunDr.
-Xie Xiangbing (appointed with effect from 16 August 2022)Ms. Wang Yanxiao (appointed with effect from 13 February 2023)Mr. Li Gang (resigned with effect from 13 February 2023)
+Xie XiangbingMs.
+Wang Yanxiao (appointed with effect from 13 February 2023)Mr. Li Gang (resigned with effect from 13 February 2023)